robertdevore/user-login-status/readme.txt

 - 🔒 **Secure AJAX Requests**: The plugin uses nonces to ensure that AJAX requests are secure and valid.

 == Changelog ==

+= 1.1.0 =
+*   Added `PluginUpdateChecker` to serve plugin updates directly from GitHub instead of wp.org in `user-login-status.php`
+*   Added `.pot` file for language translation in `languages/user-login-status.pot`

 = 1.0.1 =
 *   Updated the ajax calls to include all users in a single call for peformance improvements in `user-login-status.php`